 Despite her exacting routines, there is a picaresque quality to her existence.
 She makes excursions: to upstate New York with her soon-to-be ex-boyfriend, a Russian real-estate investor named Sasha; to Paris with her rebound, a dubious gay art dealer she calls Trenchcoat, whose side gig — smuggling Birkin bags to the US — she participates in for a time.
 Toward the end of the book, the protagonist, yearning for her grandmother’s garden in Jerusalem, attempts to create a Garden of Eden of her own within the confines of her Brooklyn apartment.

-More than anything, I’m enchanted by Zaher’s offhandedly uncouth tone — a virtuosic vulgarity that erupts amid her sparse prose. (“I was becoming like the filthy and rich, a fishy pussy with a floral neck,” her nameless narrator observes one day, as her obsessive regimen of personal hygiene and self-care begins to break down.)
+More than anything, I’m enchanted by Zaher’s offhandedly uncouth tone — a virtuosic vulgarity that erupts amid her sparse prose. (“I was becoming like the filthy and rich, a fishy pussy with a floral neck,” her nameless narrator observes one day, as her obsessive regimen of personal hygiene and self-care begin to break down.)
 The Coin is proof that the diasporic novel can be as chaotic and playful as a romantic comedy while remaining as claustrophobically introspective and deranged as anything by Sheila Heti — and all this, without sacrificing the tragedy and revolutionary possibility that defines minor literature.

 —Aria Aber